-There is a drop-off zone on the school side of Gilston Road (just past the gate), this is designated as a loading zone, so is usable for morning drop-offs, but it is not suitable for parking in the afternoon to wait and pick up children.
+There is a drop-off zone on the school side of Gilston Road (just past the gate).
+This is designated as a loading zone, so is usable for morning drop-offs.
+It is not suitable for parking in the afternoon to wait and pick up children.

-Please do not use the drive-through lane in the 'Bus-Bay' to park and collect children in the afternoon...
+Please do not use the drive-through lane in the 'Bus-Bay' to park and collect children in the afternoon.
 It's dangerous, it's illegal, it's dangerous, and it's dangerous...
-Please do not use the staff car-parks to drop-off or collect your children.
-There are no turn-around areas in our staff car-parks and they are always full, so manoeuvring in them is very tight.
+Please do not use the staff carparks to drop-off or collect your children.
+There are no turn-around areas in our staff carparks.
+They are always full and so manoeuvring in them is very tight.